afwebb/SDS-385/week5/README.md

 The code for this excercise can be found [here](lasso.py)

+A.)

 <img src="https://github.com/afwebb/SDS-385/blob/master/week5/result_lasso_coef.png" width="500">
 <img src="https://github.com/afwebb/SDS-385/blob/master/week5/coef_lambda.png" width="500">
-As lambda increases, more and more of the coefficients are zeroed out.
+As expected, as lambda increases, more and more of the coefficients are zeroed out.
+The value of the coefficiencts decrease as well.

+B-C.)

 <img src="https://github.com/afwebb/SDS-385/blob/master/week5/result_lasso_mse.png" width="500">

 The MSE decreases over time, indicating the data is sparse.
 The lasso does a way better job on the data it was trained on, compared to the test data, which isn't terribly surprising.

+Adding the Cp term gives a halfway point between the two, suggesting the need for a slightly higher lambda than the training data would suggest, but lower than the test data suggests.